claireFriedrich/ProjectBA3/README.md

 **Organisation for the code of the groups**:

 - git clone each group repository on local computer
-- each week, ´git clone´ the group repository to get the newest version
+- each week, `git clone` the group repository to get the newest version
 - execute the code and see if it works

 **Feedback for the groups each week**: